Topps Baseball Card Of The Day, August 2017

 Okay, maybe "sensation" is a stretch, but for a couple of bursts, people were certainly buzzing about young Chad Fonville.
 He'd come out of nowhere and gone 7-for-9 in two blowout wins at Wrigley Field shortly after joining the Dodgers.
-Then, right around the Trade Deadline, he temporarily took over the leadoff and second base positions, responding with a put up a .338 average/.420 OBP stretch over two weeks!
+Then, right around the Trade Deadline, he temporarily took over the leadoff and second base positions, responding with a .338 average/.420 OBP stretch over two weeks!

 By September, incumbent SS Jose Offerman—never a favorite of longtime manager Tom Lasorda—was benched in favor of Fonville, who held his own down the stretch as LA broke their seven-year postseason drought (if you can call it that.)

 Here, Fonville has just landed on the 1995 Dodgers' roster, acquired off waivers from Montreal at May's close.
 Because he'd been a Rule V pick of the Expos, the Dodgers had to keep him on their major league roster through season's end or risk losing him to the Giants (whom Montreal drafted Fonville from) or another team via waivers, as the Expos did.
 For one glorious summer, it paid off.

 THIS CARD: You better believe when Brett Butler returned to the Dodgers for the final third of '95, he got his number #22 back.
 I hear some Clayton guy has it now.
 Wonder if he's better than Fonville.